Flotomate/product_docs/source/change-management/searching-changes.rst

     :align: center
     :alt: figure 11

-You can make a query using a chain of predefined options and keywords.
+A technician can make a query using a chain of predefined options and keywords.
-You can save a search query as a filter, refer :numref:`cmf-11`.
+The technician can save a search query as a filter, refer :numref:`cmf-11`.
 Saved search queries appear in the section-A of :numref:`cmf-6`.

-For example, you are looking for all Changes containing the word Server in the Subject line and have a medium Priority.
-You would have the following search query:
+For example, a technician looking for all Changes containing the word Server in the Subject line and have a medium Priority; he would have the following search query:

 .. _cmf-12: